Curist delivers FDA-approved medicines to your door at a fraction of the big brand price. We hope everyone stays safe

 Can Allergies Cause An Itchy Nose or Itchy Outside Nose?

-Allergies are a common culprit of an itchy nose.
+Allergies are a common culprit of an itchy nose and an itchy outer nose.
 When you inhale allergens, the allergic response that is triggered can cause irritation, itchiness, and inflammation in your nose.
-Sometimes, your itchy nose can be accompanied by other common allergy symptoms like sneezing, itchy eyes, a runny nose, and nasal congestion.
+Sometimes, your itchy nose and itchy outside of nose can be accompanied by other common allergy symptoms like sneezing, itchy eyes, watery eyes, a runny nose, and nasal congestion.
 Your symptoms could be triggered by seasonal allergies (e.g., pollen, weather changes, outdoor allergies) or other allergens like dust and pet dander.

 If you are not sure if you have symptoms from allergies or coronavirus (COVID-19), please learn more in our article Allergies vs Coronavirus: How to Tell the Difference.
 To learn more about seasonal allergies, check out Outdoor Allergy Tips: Enjoy Your Picnic Allergy Free.